-Click here for a list of Blended courses that meet SUNY Gen-Ed requirements.
+View a list o Blended Courses that meet SUNY Gen-Ed requirements.

-Registration for blended learning courses is the same as for online and on-campus courses.
-For registration dates and instructions click here.
+Registration for blended learning courses is the same as for online and on-campus courses (view the registration dates and instructions).
 Please note that Blended Learning courses are not offered during the Winter or Summer semesters.

 AM 541 Writing about Art